Bottom-up: The key to innovative corporate culture

 • Dynamic, innovative industries

-• creative projects
+• Creative projects

-• Start-ups with flat hierarchical structures
+• Start-ups with flat hierarchies

 • High level of employee competence